apanasyu/TwitterMining/README.md

 # D. Associations using Geo

 For evaluation purposes we also assign a label based on the geo found in messages.
-Geo is in the form of point coordinates as well as place which contains bounding box.
+Geo is in the form of point coordinates as well as place which specifies coordinates via a bounding box.
+The following used to assign a label:

 <img src="https://user-images.githubusercontent.com/80060152/110343247-4c161800-7ffa-11eb-908d-ac5cd9ec2c89.png" width="500">

+For coordinates specified using a bounding box, both the longitude components had to be associated with the same region.
+A token is assigned a label based on the region which captured the biggest ratio of messages.